tai-chou-kudu/Python_LA_Crime_Map_2023/README.md

 ### Project Overview

-This data analysis project aims to provide insights into crime trends in Los Angeles County in 2023.
+This data project aims to provide insights into crime trends in Los Angeles County in 2023.
 Through the development of an exploratory mapping tool, the goal is to create a user-friendly visual resource that can assist the client organization in identifying patterns to guide strategic decisions and funding allocations.

 ### Data Sources